MDGrey33/pyvisionai-website/docs/documentation/getting-started.md

 PyVisionAI is a powerful tool that leverages Vision Language Models (VLMs) to process and analyze document content.
 Whether you're working with PDFs, Word documents, PowerPoint presentations, or HTML files, PyVisionAI provides a seamless experience for content extraction and description.

+This guide will help you get up and running with PyVisionAI quickly.
+We'll cover installation, basic setup, and common use cases.

 ## Prerequisites

-Before you begin, ensure you have:
+Before using PyVisionAI, ensure you have:

 - Python 3.8 or higher
 - Operating system: Windows, macOS, or Linux